CHBOY872/chat-server/README.md

 # chat-server
-The chat server was made by C++ language for Linux *The excample and idea of this project was got from book Andrey Stolyarov "Programming introduction to the profession 3 part".*
+The chat server was made by C++ language for Linux.

+*The excample and idea of this project was got from book Andrey Stolyarov "Programming introduction to the profession 3 part".*

 Run a program on your PC and connect to this server using telnet

 ## Build a project